-Prepping the outside of your home can be a little more stressful than preparing for the inside.
-First, be sure to place rock salt on your sidewalk and driveway to help melt incoming or present snow.
+Prepping the outside of your home can be more stressful than preparing for the inside.
+First, place rock salt on your sidewalk and driveway to help melt incoming or present snow.
 It also would be wise to carry around a small bag of rock salt to melt an icy path you come across while walking about.
-Shovel snow as soon as possible so it doesn’t turn into ice.
-Push the snow in front of you and don’t try to lift it.
+Shovel snow as soon as possible, so it doesn’t turn into ice.
+Push the snow in front of you, and don’t try to lift it.
 If you are struggling and need help, do not be afraid to enlist the help of a neighbor or a family member.

-If you do any number of these things, your winter should be better than ever!
-If you need any sort of medical attention or advice, feel free to contact the offices at Country Court at (740) 397-4125.
+If you do any of these things, your winter should be better!
+If you need medical attention or advice, contact the offices at Country Court at (740) 397-4125.